 For the Adjusted ROIC criteria, the performance-based unit awards granted in February 2015 will vest based on the achievement during the three-year measurement period of the following threshold, target and maximum vesting metrics.
 Achievement of Adjusted ROIC equal to the lesser of (i) the three-year average of the Company's weighted-average cost of capital, or WACC, and (ii) the three-year average Adjusted ROIC of Tidewater Inc. and GulfMark Offshore, Inc. plus 100 basis points will result in the threshold vesting of 50% of the target number of shares.
 Achievement of Adjusted ROIC equal to the three-year average of the Company's WACC plus 200 basis points will result in the vesting of 100% of the target number of shares.
+Achievement of Adjusted ROIC equal to the three-year average of the Company's WACC plus 200 basis points will result in the vesting of 100% of the target number of shares.
 Achievement of Adjusted ROIC equal to the three-year average of the Company's WACC plus 400 basis points will result in the maximum vesting of 150% of the target number of shares.
 The specific amount of vesting will be interpolated on a straight-line basis for results between the threshold metric and the target metric, or the target metric and the maximum metric, as applicable.

 For the operating margin criteria, the performance-based unit awards granted in February 2015 will vest based on the achievement during the three-year measurement period of the following threshold, target and maximum vesting metrics, relative to an ordinal ranking of the Company's Public Company OSV Peer Group based on comparably calculated three-year average operating margins.
 Achievement of an operating margin that would place the Company in the top 67% of the Company's Public Company OSV Peer Group will result in the threshold vesting of 50% of the target number of shares.
-Achievement of an operating margin that would place the Company in the top 50% of the Company's Public Company OSV Peer Group will result in the target vesting of 100% of the target number of shares.
+Achievement of an operating margin that would place the Company OSV Peer Group will result in the target vesting of 100% of the target number of shares.
+Achievement of an operating margin that would place the Company in the top 20% of the Company's Public Company OSV Peer Group will result in the target vesting of 100% of the target number of shares.
 Achievement of an operating margin that would place the Company in the top 20% of the Company's Public Company OSV Peer Group will result in the maximum vesting of 150% of the target number of shares.
 The specific amount of vesting will be interpolated on a straight-line basis for results between 67% and 50%, or 50% and 20% of the Company's Public Company OSV Peer Group ranked by their individual three-year average operating margins, as applicable.